Home > IoT > How to Remote Access IoT SSH over the Internet

 More importantly, this also means port scanners or hackers from the internet cannot access your IoT device SSH server port.

-This is an alternate method for connecting to your IoT device from a remote location using the SocketXP solution.
+This is an alternate method for remotely connecting to your IoT device’s SSH server using the SocketXP solution.

 Next, configure the agent to run in slave mode using the command option “–iot-slave” as shown in the example below.